Affiliate links on Android Authority may earn us a commission. Learn more.

 Does FreeSync work with NVIDIA graphics cards?

 Yes.
 That’s been the case since 2019, when NVIDIA revealed a software version of G-Sync that extended compatibility.
-Generally speaking, you’re better off using a monitor with hardware support for G-Sync, but the initiative means that you won’t have to replace an otherwise excellent FreeSync display to avoid screen tearing artifacts.
+As a rule, you’re better off using a monitor with hardware support for G-Sync, but the initiative means that you won’t have to replace an otherwise excellent FreeSync display to avoid screen tearing artifacts.

 You’ll want to check NVIDIA’s list of “G-Sync Compatible” monitors.
-You can ignore ones listed as supporting “G-Sync” or “G-Sync Ultimate,” since those have direct hardware support for G-Sync anyway, but if something isn’t G-Sync Compatible, that probably means its refresh rates are outside of NVIDIA specs.
-A monitor may still work, but that’s not guaranteed.
+You can ignore ones listed as supporting “G-Sync” or “G-Sync Ultimate,” since those have direct hardware support for G-Sync anyway, but if a model isn’t G-Sync Compatible, that probably means its refresh rates are outside of NVIDIA specs.
+The monitor may still work, but that’s not guaranteed.

 Which NVIDIA graphics cards work with FreeSync?